Paul Blum: Career

 At the outbreak of the Pacific War, Blum joined the Office of Strategic Services (OSS).
 After working in Thailand and Portugal, he was assigned to the OSS office in Bern, Switzerland in October 1944.
-Blum worked there until the spring 1947, engaging in intelligence activities as a subordinate of Allen Dulles.
+He worked there until the spring 1947, engaging in intelligence activities as a subordinate of Allen Dulles.
 In 1945, nearing the end of World War II, Blum was involved in the attempted peace initiatives brought by Yoshirō Fujimura, the former Japanese naval attaché in Berlin.

 Blum also took part in Operation Sunrise, a series of secret negotiations in March 1945 in Switzerland between elements of the Nazi German SS and the OSS under Allen Dulles.
-Blum was tasked by Dulles to open the surrender talks with the emissaries of SS General Karl Wolff.
+He was tasked by Dulles to open the surrender talks with the emissaries of SS General Karl Wolff.
 On March 3, 1945, Blum met with Guido Zimmer, Luigi Parrilli and Eugen Dollmann in Lugano, Switzerland.
 This meeting set the stage for the March 8 meeting between Wolff and Dulles in Lucerne.

 In 1948, Blum came to Japan as an attaché for the United States Embassy in Japan and worked at the GHQ's Ministry of Foreign Affairs in the Mitsui Main Building.
 He was disguised as a diplomat, but was actually working as the first chief of the Japan branch of the Central Intelligence Agency (CIA).
 This fact was kept secret at the time.